Board of Directors

 Duty of Loyalty

-Fiduciaries must act in the best interest of the company and its shareholders rather than self-interest.
+Fiduciaries must act in the best interest of the company and its shareholders rather than in their own self-interest.
 Fiduciaries may never use information obtained through their position or leverage corporate advantages for personal gain, should avoid conflicts of interest, and should only utilize company resources in good faith towards the best interests of shareholders.

 Duty of Obedience